balandhanka/Machine-Learning/README.md

 # Machine-Learning
-This repository contains implementation of basics to advance hands on machine learning algorithms with popular datasets.
+This repository contains implementation of basics and advance hands on machine learning algorithms with popular datasets.